Azure/aztfexport/README.md

 After going through all the resources to be imported, users press `w` to instruct `aztfy` to proceed importing resources into Terraform state and generating the Terraform configuration.

 > 💡 `aztfy` will run `terraform import` under the hood to import each resource.
-Then it will run `terraform add -from-state` to generate the Terraform template for each imported resource.
-Whereas there are kinds of [limitations](https://github.com/apparentlymart/terrafy/blob/main/docs/quirks.md) causing the output of `terraform add` to be an invalid Terraform template in most cases. `aztfy` will leverage extra knowledge from the provider (which is generated from the provider codebase) to further manipulate the template, to make it pass the Terraform validations against the provider.
+Then it will run [`tfadd`](https://github.com/magodo/tfadd) to generate the Terraform template for each imported resource.
+Whereas there are kinds of [quirks](https://github.com/apparentlymart/terrafy/blob/main/docs/quirks.md) causing the output of `tfadd` to be an invalid Terraform template in most cases. `aztfy` will leverage extra knowledge from the provider (which is generated from the provider codebase) to further manipulate the template, to make it pass the Terraform validations against the provider.
 >
 > As the last step, `aztfy` will leverage the ARM template to inject dependencies between each resource.
 This makes the generated Terraform template to be useful.